reduxframework/redux-framework-4/redux-templates/readme.txt

 * Fixed: Tour launch as well as tour re-running after page reload.
 * Fixed: Nearly all translation strings in the JavaScript, have a few sprintf's to complete.
 * Fixed: Bug where if import is closed and re-tried, multiple imports of the same template occur.
-* Change: Cleaner path to upgrading to StarterBlocks Premium.
+* Change: Cleaner path to upgrading to ReduxTemplates Premium.

 = 1.0.5 =
 * Fixed: Race condition bug.